Quitch/AI-Bugfixes/README.md

   - Builds the Phoenix Advanced Fighter
   - Builds the Horsefly Advanced Strafer
   - Builds the Piranha Gunboat
+  - Prevent production of units it cannot fit in platoons

 ### What It Doesn't Do